Play Therapy Techniques and Games to Try at Home

-Child psychiatrists and psychologists have long used play as a therapeutic tool for children with problems such as ADHD, clinical depression, and anxiety disorders.
+Child psychiatrists and psychologists have long used play as a therapeutic tool for children with problems such as ADHD, mood disorders, and anxiety disorders.
 Many children who otherwise have trouble expressing themselves can do so through play therapy.

 Additionally, experts believe that parents can use play to help their children achieve impressive gains in attention and social skills.
 And while the market abounds with expensive and therapeutic toys and games specially designed to help children with ADHD, experts believe many conventional, inexpensive toys — such as Let’s Go Fishin’, Clue, and Chinese Checkers — can be just as beneficial.

-Read on to find several of the toys, games, and methods play experts recommend for parents and their children with ADHD .
+Read on to find several of the toys, games, and methods play therapy experts recommend for parents and their children with ADHD.

 Ages 4-6: Fantasy Play